slambo311/miscellaneous/README.md

 # VGUI.css

 CSS Classic Green VGUI Skin from early Steam and Goldsource games, with a black variant.
+Also included is a grey variant from Source engine games.

 To use, install the `styles` folder onto your server, and add the `<link>` line to your HTML file, changing the path if necessary.